Which Of The Following Is Not Matched Correctly

 3. Geography:

 • Matching geographical locations with their climate zones.
-For example, identifying a mismatch between a desert and a high-rainfall region.
+As an example, identifying a mismatch between a desert and a high-rainfall region.

 • Matching countries with their capitals or major cities.
 This tests your knowledge of world geography.